Tunable Localization of Light Using Nested Invisible Metasurface Cavities: Implementation with dielectric nanodisks

-Implementation of such nested cavities in optics can be conveniently done using dielectric nanodisks \cite{Decker_2015_dielectric_Huygens}, as depicted in Fig.~\ref{fig:matryoshka_concept}.
+Implementation of such nested cavities in optics can be conveniently done using dielectric nanodisks \cite{Decker_2015_dielectric_Huygens,Shankhwar_201718,Bulgakov_2021}, as depicted in Fig.~\ref{fig:matryoshka_concept}.
 The meta-atom of Fig.~\ref{fig:optic_results}(d) represents a nanodisk made of silicon (refractive index $n=3.46$ near the design wavelength), surrounded by free space.
-The nanodisk has radius $r$ and height $h$.
+The nanodisk has radius $r$ (diameter $D=2r$) and height $h$.
 Its axis is oriented orthogonally to the metasurface plane.
 Here, for clarity of the analysis, we omit dielectric spacers between the individual metasurfaces that does not qualitatively affects the presented results.
 In order to reduce computational complexity during design, both metasurfaces have meta-atoms with the same square lattice with period $a=\lambda_0/2$.
 This particular value allows the excitation of electric dipole moments in the nanodisks, while preventing generation of diffraction orders for normally incident waves.
-To design metasurfaces with small impedances $Z_{\rm e}= \pm j 0.375 \eta_0$, we first implement a resonant metasurface that emulates a perfect electric conductor sheet with $Z_{\rm e}=0$.
+To design metasurfaces with small impedances $Z_{\rm e}= \pm j 0.375 \eta_0$, we first implement a resonant metasurface that emulates a perfect electric conductor (PEC) sheet with $Z_{\rm e}=0$ ($\tilde{\tau}=0$ and $\tilde{\Gamma}=-1$).
 This can be done by choosing a combination of $r$ and $h$ that produces an electric dipole resonance at the design frequency~\cite{Tretyakov_2003}.
-Next, we slightly scale up (scale down) the radius in order to depart from its dipole resonance and reach the desired response for the inductive (and capacitive) nanodisk layers.
-Next, each kind of metasurfaces was optimized separately using the built-in methods in CST, with the required $\tilde{\tau}$ and $\tilde{\Gamma}$ as the optimization targets.
-While the inductive nanodisk optimization was relatively easy (as its Mie resonance frequency was far from the design frequency at $189.43$~THz), the capacitive nanodisk (with the Mie resonance frequency of $193.65$~THz) required additional optimization steps.
+It is worth mentioning that similarly one can realize invisible cavities formed by two magnetic~\cite{Cuesta2018_invisible_cavities} or two bianisotropic~\cite{Cuesta_2019_advanced} metasurfaces.
+While in the former case, one needs to exploit the magnetic resonance of the nanodisks, the latter scenario can be reached with asymmetric nanodisks~\cite{Alaee2015_biani_nanoparticle}.
+Next, we slightly scale up (scale down) the radius in order to depart from its dipole resonance and reach the desired response for the inductive (and capacitive) nanodisk layers (See Supplementary Material S5).
+Next, each kind of metasurface was optimized separately using the built-in methods in CST (trust region algorithm for the inductive nanodisk and genetic algorithm for the capacitive one), with the required $\tilde{\tau}$ and $\tilde{\Gamma}$ as the optimization targets.
+In contrast to the inductive nanodisk, whose optimization was relatively easy (as its resonance frequency was far from the design frequency at $189.43$~THz), the capacitive nanodisk (with the resonance frequency of $193.65$~THz) required additional optimization steps, using CST built-in genetic algorithm.
 For instance, the capacitive nanodisk was optimized using first the outer cavity setup, with invisibility (unitary transmission with zero phase shift) at the design frequency as the optimization target.
 Then, the capacitive layers were tuned in the nested configuration by placing the inner cavity at $\delta\@{max}=1937.5$~nm (about 1.25 wavelengths), also with invisibility as the optimization target.
+This value of $\delta$ was purposely chosen to maximize the field localized inside the cavity and overall quality factor.
+Because of that, any small variations in the capacitive metasurfaces scattering would result in large variations in both localized field and the overall transmission coefficient.
 During the single cavity and nested cavity optimizations, the inductive layers remained unchanged, as their individual transmission and reflection coefficients were close to the optimization target from the beginning.
 Simultaneous optimization of both inductive and capacitive nanodisks was avoided to prevent other possible scenarios with different field localization strengths.
 The separation between the metasurfaces was chosen sufficiently large to prevent near-field coupling between contiguous layers.
 In that regards, the inner cavity was designed with $d\@{in}=2 \lambda_0$, while the outer cavity had $d\@{out}=5 \lambda_0$.